howdoicomputer/canigohome/README.md

 Alrighty, now lets look at the options we're sending.

 * `wp.number=` The WP stands for waypoint, I think.
-I didn't actually read the documentation and I'm mostly guessing.
+I didn't actually read the documentation and am mostly guessing.
 * `key=` The API key you need to sign the request.

 Alright, so utilizing this treasure trove of precious knowledge, we can construct a new link to fit our needs.